 New Jersey Licensing Requirements

 You’ll need to start with the state’s licensing authoring to get a private investigator license in New Jersey.
-The process is handled by the New Jersey State Police Private Detective Unit.
+The New Jersey State Police Private Detective Unit handles the process.
 Their contact information is as follows:

 New Jersey State Police